Dominic McGlinchey: Family and personal life

 McGlinchey was raised a Catholic and remained so for the rest of his life, although he described himself as a "believing one" rather than a practising one.

 While imprisoned, on 5 July 1975 McGlinchey married Mary, daughter of Patrick O'Neil from Toomebridge.
-The author Ed Moloney describes her as a "formidable" women, who became an "experienced and ruthless operator in her own right".
-Dominic and Mary McGlinchey had two sons, Declan, born in 1978, and Dominic, who was a year younger.
+The author Ed Moloney describes her as a "formidable" woman, who became an "experienced and ruthless operator in her own right".
+Dominic and Mary had two sons, Declan, born in 1978, and Dominic, who was a year younger.
 They also had a daughter Maíre, in 1985; she died of meningitis the following year.

 Three of McGlinchey's brothers joined the IRA.
 Sean was convicted of the 1973 Coleraine bombings and received a life sentence; he became a Sinn Féin councillor after the Belfast Agreement.
 Paul was jailed for 14 years after attempting to assassinate the Reverend Overend in 1976—whom the INLA would later try and blow up on McGlinchey's orders; he later stood against Sinn Féin in the 2007 Assembly election.
 A third brother, Michael, was convicted of IRA membership.
 McGlinchey's son Declan was also active in the republican socialist movement and remained living in Bellaghy.
 In 2009 he was arrested and investigated under suspicion of involvement in the Real IRA's attack on Masereene Barracks.
 Declan died of a suspected heart attack in Bellaghy on 31 October 2015.
 He was given what the Irish News described as a "paramilitary-style funeral", involving a masked colour party and a gun salute the night before.
 His brother, Dominic Óg supported the Adams-McGuinness Sinn Féin leadership until 2007, when they endorsed the PSNI.
 He has been critical of the party since, describing them as "not too different to that of any corporate company".
 Since then, however, he has stated that he does not "see mass appetite at a street level for the armed campaign", and has stated his wish to "start to have a conversation about the removal of the gun from Irish politics" with dissident groups.
 He is also involved in broader left-wing activism such as opposition to the Iraq War.
 Dominic, like Declan, was also named in court as having been implicated in the Masereerne attack, which he denied.
 On his father's death, Dominic Óg is reported as believing that McGlinchey was killed in order to remove a potential obstacle to the burgeoning Peace Process.